droverj/Pho-Sunrise/README.md

 For detailed information on testing cards with Stripe, refer to their [documentation](https://stripe.com/docs/testing).

-We appreciate your understanding and support.
 Feel free to reach out if you have any questions or feedback.

 Thank you!